 Come learn Bedtime Rituals with us!

-In our Hineni online mindfulness group this month, our focus will be on experimenting with bedtime rituals and determining what works for you.
+In our Hineni virtual mindfulness group this month, our focus will be on experimenting with bedtime rituals and determining what is most nurturing for you.

 Rabbi Jill Zimmerman.